matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

+**Account Activation**: If this is your first transaction after depositing, you will be prompted to "Authorize to Sign account activation."
+(Check our [FAQ](./faq.md#what-is-the-account-activation-fee?) for more information on account activation.)

 > **If you refreshed the page or recently connected your wallet to zkSync, you will be asked to "Authorize to Mint NFT."**
 > - Signing the message will generate your zkSync Layer 2 private key (it is good practice to read the messages you sign).